Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Methods

 \subsubsection{Modeling}

-Our aim is to appropriately model the magnitude responses in the face of missing data due to informative dropout.
-To accomplish this, we utilize a joint modeling approach that simultaneously models both the observed outcome process and the missing data mechanism.
-Within this joint modeling framework, the likelihoods of the outcome process and the dropout process are linked through shared random effects.
-Specifically, the joint model is constructed based on the joint distribution of $\textbf{Z}_i^o$, $D_i$, $\delta_i$, and $\textbf{b}_i$ for subject $i$ given the exposure indicator value $x_i$ and model parameters $\boldsymbol\theta$, denoted as $f(\textbf{Z}_i^o, D_i, \delta_i, \textbf{b}_i|x_i, \boldsymbol\theta)$.
-We factorize this joint distribution into three components as follows:
+Our aim is to appropriately model magnitude responses despite missing data caused by informative dropout.
+We achieve this using a joint modeling approach that simultaneously models both the observed outcome process and the missing data mechanism.
+Within this framework, the likelihoods of the outcome and dropout processes are linked via shared random effects.